Richard Wilson (Scottish actor): Early life

-Wilson was born in Greenock, Scotland.

-He had an older sister,

-Moira (b.1929), who died aged 91 on 15 January 2021.

-He went to the Lady Alice Primary school in Greenock.
+Wilson was born on 9 July 1936 in Greenock in Renfrewshire, Scotland.
+He went to Lady Alice Primary school in Greenock.
 He studied science subjects at Greenock Academy, then completed his National Service with the Royal Army Medical Corps, serving in Singapore.

 Career

-Wilson worked in a laboratory at Stobhill Hospital in Glasgow as a research assistant before switching to acting at age 27.
-He trained at RADA and then appeared in repertory theatres in Edinburgh (Traverse Theatre), Glasgow and Manchester (Stables Theatre).
+Wilson worked in a laboratory at Stobhill Hospital in Glasgow as a research assistant before switching to acting, aged 27.
+He trained at Royal Academy of Dramatic Art (RADA) in London, graduating in 1965 with an Acting (RADA Diploma).
+He then appeared in repertory theatres in Edinburgh (Traverse Theatre), Glasgow and Manchester (Stables Theatre).

 Wilson initially turned down the role of Victor Meldrew and it was almost offered to Les Dawson before Wilson changed his mind.
+Wilson has stated that he came to hate Meldrew's catchphrase of "I don't believe it!" to the point where he now refuses to say it except for charity.

-Wilson was awarded the OBE in the 1994 Birthday Honours for services to Drama.
+Wilson was appointed an OBE in the 1994 Birthday Honours for services to Drama.
 In April 1996, he was elected Rector of the University of Glasgow for a term of three years.

-The narration of "The Man Who Called Himself Jesus", from Strawbs' eponymous first album, was performed by Wilson.
+The narration of "The Man Who Called Himself Jesus", from Strawbs' 1969 eponymous first album, was performed by Wilson.

 Wilson's biography, One Foot on the Stage: The Biography of Richard Wilson, was written by James Roose-Evans.

 In March 2011, Wilson presented an edition of the Channel 4 current affairs programme Dispatches entitled Train Journeys From Hell, with transport journalist Christian Wolmar highlighting the failings of the British railway network.